CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

                 | *no_data*       | No data value of file                                                                 | int    | 0                 |                  | False    |
                 +-----------------+---------------------------------------------------------------------------------------+--------+-------------------+------------------+----------+

-                The `bands` dictionary have keys which corresponds to name of bands.
-The name of bands is imposed by CARS : if the image has n band, the name of the bands must be ["b0", "b1", ..., "b{n-1}"].
+                The `bands` dictionary have keys which correspond to name of bands.
+The name of bands is imposed by CARS : if the image has n bands, the name of the bands must be ["b0", "b1", ..., "b{n-1}"].
-                Eack key points to a dictionary with keys "path" and "band_id".
+                Each key points to a dictionary with keys "path" and "band_id".

                 With the pivot format, an image can be composed of several files.